wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-overview.md

 - **No liquidity pools** - transfer tokens without the need for liquidity pools, avoiding fees, slippage, and MEV risk
 - **Integrator flexibility** - retained ownership, upgrade authority, and complete customizability over token contracts
 - **Advanced rate limiting** - inbound and outbound rate limits are configurable per chain and over arbitrary periods, preventing abuse while managing network congestion and allowing for controlled deployments to new chains
-- **Global accountant** - ensures accounting integrity across chains by checking that the number of tokens burned and transferred out of a chain never exceeds the number of tokens minted
+- **Global Accountant** - ensures accounting integrity across chains by checking that the number of tokens burned and transferred out of a chain never exceeds the number of tokens minted
-- **Access control** - to prevent unauthorized calls to administrative functions, protocols can choose to assign specific functions, such as the pauser role, to a separate address from the owner
+- **Access control** - to prevent unauthorized calls to administrative functions, protocols can choose to assign specific functions, such as the Pauser role, to a separate address from the owner
-- **Maximum composability** - open-source and extensible for widespread adoption and integration with other protocols
+- **Maximum composability** - open source and extensible for widespread adoption and integration with other protocols
 - **Custom attestation** - optionally add external verifiers and configure custom message attestation thresholds

 ## Integration Paths